 Bladder stones: Middle-aged Yorkies tend to get bladder “stones”.
 Symptoms include difficulty going to the bathroom, restricted urine flow, excessive thirst and blood in the urine.
 Treatment includes surgery to remove the stones.

 Low blood sugar or hypoglycemia is also a problem, usually in the smallest Yorkies and puppies.
 If the puppy goes without food for long periods of time, they may suffer from hypoglycemia.
 Fortunately, this is a completely preventable issue by leaving kibble out throughout the day (Free Feeding).

 National Yorkshire Terrier Rescue Organization

 If you think you might like to make a Yorkshire Terrier your next best friend, I recommend that you do some further reading.
-The books below can be purchased directly from Amazon and if you buy from this site, I receive a tiny commission.
-Your support helps keep this site up and growing and I thank you very much.
+The books below can be purchased directly from Amazon.